 Being encouraged by your partner is a good thing, but only when you’re truly interested in the pursuit.
 If he had encouraged my writing in this way, how much more loved I would have felt.
 Instead, he cheered as the pounds fell off my already small frame.

 I began to long for the relationship I’d had with one of my exes, who would surprise me with Cadbury chocolate bars from the British goods shop down the street from where he worked.
 He knew what made me happy.
 Joe’s gifts said, “Here’s something to make you into what I want you to be.”
 Short skirts I’d never wear, lingerie, knee-high boots.
 Whenever we did indulge in sweets, he’d insist that we “share” something.
-I still haven’t forgiven him for making me share that one precious pint of Fossil Fuel with those hippies we camped with at Lake Tahoe.
+I still haven’t forgiven him for making me share that one precious pint of Ben and Jerry’s Fossil Fuel with those hippies we camped with at Lake Tahoe.
 As we passed the spoon from person to person, I watched each precious fudge dinosaur disappear, twitching.
 I had to restrain myself from grabbing the polycarbonate camp spoon and bludgeoning my campmates with it.

 Once when I had been staying at Joe’s for a few days, I got a craving so intense I couldn’t help myself, but the only thing I could find in that godforsaken kitchen was an old container of Cool Whip.
 So I tore the lid off, got a big serving spoon, and started shoveling that shit in.
 I didn’t realize that Joe was coming down the stairs.